“Tucked away in the Moru Kopjes, this secluded camp, run entirely by women, boasts impressive game viewing and dazzling sunrises”

 After a day of amazing game viewing - leopards, cheetahs, a family of lions asleep under a tree - we approached camp at dusk, weaving along muddy river banks and across a weathered wooden bridge, under which crocodiles bask in shallow waters and you sometimes see hippo.
 Warmly welcomed with a glass of tamarind juice and a hot towel to rid ourselves of the day’s dust showers, we felt instantly spoilt - and this attentiveness to detail continued throughout our stay.
-We slept and dined extremely well, but it was the memories of the genuine staff that stayed with us long after we'd left - nothing is too much trouble for this friendly team.
+We slept and dined extremely well, but it was the memories of the genuine, all-female staff that stayed with us long after we'd left - nothing is too much trouble for this friendly team.

 - Spacious, comfy tents with an authentic safari feel, but unexpected home comforts (bathrobes, hot water bottles)